 DESeq2 analysis.
 To compare the differences in abundance between sexes and sheet washing frequency, a DESeq2 analysis was conducted in R (v 4.2.3) and used the phyloseq, ape, tidyverse, vegan, ggplot2, and DESeq2 packages (14–17, 31, 34).
 A non-rarefied phyloseq object was imported and edited to ensure the object contained no zeros.
-Two phyloseq objects were created by filtering for two sheet washing frequencies: high and low.
+Two phyloseq objects were created by filtering for two sheet washing frequencies: high and low, with 28 and 11 samples, respectively.
 One phyloseq object was filtered for only high sheet washing frequency data and the other for low sheet washing frequency data.
 Two DESeq2 objects were then created from the phyloseq objects and analyses were run comparing differences in sex in the two sheet washing groups.
 Volcano plots were run and genera were filtered at a p-value cutoff of < 0.01, a log2 fold change >2, and a baseMean > 1.
 Genera were then pruned and a list of genus names from each group was created.
 Each genus was identified as being unique to either males or females per sheet washing frequency group.
 Using ggplot2, a bar plot was created at the genus level to identify the upregulated and downregulated ASVs present in both comparison groups as log2 fold change (31).

 RESULTS

 Diversity of hand microbial communities varies more significantly due to sex than sheet washing frequency.
 Alpha diversity analyses including Observed, Chao1, ACE, Shannon, Simpson, Inverse Simpson, and Fisher’s diversity were conducted to determine differences in hand microbial composition on groups categorized by sheet washing frequency (low, high) and sex (female, male) of individuals (Figure 1, Figure S3).
-Boxplots were used to illustrate the distributions for these metrics (Figure 1, Figure S3).
 Based on two-way ANOVA statistical analyses, no alpha diversity comparisons were found to be significantly different.
 To determine whether the beta diversity of hand microbial communities differed between the variables, beta diversity metrics were run between groups categorized by sex (female, male) and sheet washing frequency (low, high).
 Regardless of sheet washing frequency, all beta diversity metrics (unweighted UniFrac, weighted UniFrac, Jaccard, Bray-Curtis) differed significantly between sexes (Table 1, Figure S4).
 The greatest difference between sex-specific sheet washing frequency groups was observed between the “female high” and “male high” groups (Table 1, Figure S4).
 The same-sex comparisons that differed only in terms of sheet washing frequency showed no significant differences in beta diversity metrics except for unweighted UniFrac for the “female high” vs “female low” comparison and Bray-Curtis for the “male high” vs “male low” comparison (Table 1, Figure S4).
 Therefore, there may be phylogenetically different microbial taxa present or absent between “female high” and “female low” group hand microbiomes, but the overall abundance of these differential taxa is small.
 Comparatively, there may be differences in the abundance of shared taxa between “male high” and “male low” group hand microbiomes, but no significant differences in the presence or absence of specific taxa.
-These results indicate that beta diversity of hand microbial communities varies more significantly due to sex than due to sheet washing frequency; however, sheet washing frequency in females can impact microbial presence and sheet washing frequency in males can impact microbial abundance.
+These results indicate that beta diversity of hand microbial communities varies more significantly due to sex than due to sheet washing frequency; however, sheet washing frequency in females can impact microbial presence and sheet washing frequency in males can impact microbial abundance (Table 1).